Bene Gesserit

-The Bene Gesserit (/ˈbɛniː ˈdʒɛsərɪt/) are a key social, religious, and political force in Frank Herbert's fictional Dune universe.
-The group is an exclusive sisterhood whose members train their bodies and minds through years of physical and mental conditioning to obtain superhuman powers and abilities that seem magical to outsiders.
-Members who have acquired the breadth of Bene Gesserit abilities are called Reverend Mothers.
+The Bene Gesserit (/ˈbɛniː ˈdʒɛsərɪt/) are a group in Frank Herbert's fictional Dune universe.
+A powerful social, religious, and political force, the Bene Gesserit are described as an exclusive sisterhood whose members train their bodies and minds through years of physical and mental conditioning to obtain superhuman powers and abilities that seem magical to outsiders.
+The group seeks to acquire power and influence to direct humanity on an enlightened path, a concerted effort planned and executed over millennia.

-The Bene Gesserit are focused on acquiring more power and influence to direct humanity on an enlightened path.
-Sometimes called "witches" due to their secretive nature and misunderstood powers, the Bene Gesserit are loyal only to themselves and their collective goals.
-However, to attain their goals and avoid outside interference, they often screen themselves with the illusion of being loyal to other groups or individuals.
-Their every move is calculated toward a result.
-As the skills of a Bene Gesserit are as desirable as an alliance with the Sisterhood itself, they are able to charge a fee to school the women from Great Houses, and install some of their initiates as wives and concubines to their advantage.
+Members who have acquired the full range of Bene Gesserit abilities are called Reverend Mothers; some outsiders call them "witches" for their secretive nature and misunderstood powers.
+As the skills of a Bene Gesserit are as desirable as an alliance with the Sisterhood itself, they are able to charge a fee to teach women from Great Houses, and install some of their initiates as wives and concubines to their advantage.
+Loyal only to themselves and their collective goals, Bene Gesserit sometimes feign other loyalties to attain their goals and avoid outside interference.